-- Rule 25.1: During trial, counsel must not state or allude to any matter that counsel has no reasonable basis to believe is relevant to the case or that is not supported by admissible evidence. - Rule 25.2: During trial, counsel must not assert any personal knowledge of the facts in issue, except if testifying as a witness. - Rule 25.3: In presenting a matter to the court-martial, counsel must disclose legal authority in the controlling jurisdiction known to counsel to be directly contrary to their position and which is not disclosed by opposing counsel. - EJCR 25.4: Counsel shall confine their opening statements to what they expect the issues in the case will be and the evidence will show.
+- Rule 25.1: During trial, counsel must not state or allude to any matter that counsel has no reasonable basis to believe is relevant to the case or that is not supported by admissible evidence. - Rule 25.2: During trial, counsel must not assert any personal knowledge of the facts in issue, except if testifying as a witness.
+Counsel will not assert personal opinion as to the justness of a cause, the credibility of a witness, or the guilt or innocence of the accused, except that counsel may argue for any position or conclusion based on an analysis of the evidence with respect to the matter stated. - Rule 25.3: In presenting a matter to the court-martial, counsel must disclose legal authority in the controlling jurisdiction known to counsel to be directly contrary to their position and which is not disclosed by opposing counsel. - Rule 25.4: Counsel will not leave the courtroom during trial without first obtaining the military judge's permission.

+- EJCR 25.5: Counsel shall limit their opening statements to what they expect the issues in the case will be and the evidence will show.
 Counsel will not use the opening statement to argue the case or to instruct as to the law.
-Counsel who anticipate their opening statement will exceed 30 minutes will notify the court. - EJCR 25.5: Arguments should be limited to matters in evidence and all inferences fairly and reasonably to be drawn from the evidence, together with reference to matters of common and everyday knowledge.
-Counsel shall not assert a personal belief in the justice of his or her cause or in the guilt or innocence of the accused, nor may counsel personally vouch for the credibility, or lack of credibility of witnesses.

-EJCR 25.6: Counsel are prohibited from making extrajudicial statements about any person or case pending or at court-martial that a reasonable person would expect to be disseminated by means of public communication if that counsel knows or reasonably should know that it will have a substantial likelihood of materially prejudicing an adjudicative proceeding or an official review process thereof, unless otherwise permitted.
+Counsel who anticipate their opening statement will exceed 30 minutes will notify the court. - EJCR 25.6: Arguments should be limited to matters in evidence and all inferences fairly and reasonably to be drawn from the evidence, together with reference to matters of common and everyday knowledge. - EJCR 25.7: Counsel are prohibited from making extrajudicial statements about any person or case pending or at court-martial that a reasonable person would expect to be disseminated by means of public communication if that counsel knows or reasonably should know that it will have a substantial likelihood of materially prejudicing an adjudicative proceeding or an official review process thereof, unless otherwise permitted.
 [See Rule 3.6 of the Rules of Professional Conduct for further elaboration].